python/psf-salt/.github/PULL_REQUEST_TEMPLATE.md

 -

 <!--
-Please add in issue numbers this pull request will close, if applicable
+If applicable, please add in issue numbers this pull request will close, if applicable
 Examples: Fixes #4321 or Closes #1234

 Ensure you are using a supported keyword to properly link an issue: